Quickstart: Create a Stream Analytics job using Azure PowerShell

 The Azure PowerShell module is used to create and manage Azure resources using PowerShell cmdlets or scripts.
-This quickstart details using the Azure PowerShell module to deploy and run an Azure Stream Analytics job.
+This quickstart shows how to use the Azure PowerShell module to deploy and run an Azure Stream Analytics job.

-The example job reads streaming data from an IoT Hub device.
+The sample job reads streaming data from an IoT Hub device.
 The input data is generated by a Raspberry Pi online simulator.
-Next, the Stream Analytics job transforms the data using the Stream Analytics query language to filter messages with a temperature greater than 27°.
-Finally, it writes the resulting output events into a file in blob storage.
+The Stream Analytics job transforms the data using the Stream Analytics query language to filter messages with a temperature greater than 27°.
+Then, it writes the resulting output events into a file in a blob storage.

 Get-Module -ListAvailable Az

 to find the version that is installed on your local machine.
-If you need to install or upgrade, see Install Azure PowerShell module.Some IoT Hub actions are not supported by Azure PowerShell and must be completed using Azure CLI version 2.0.70 or later and the IoT extension for Azure CLI.
-Install the Azure CLI and use
+If you need to install or upgrade, see Install Azure PowerShell module.az extension add --name azure-iot

 command, and enter your Azure credentials in the pop-up browser: